Understanding Headlight Lens UV Protectant Failure & Damage Progression

 • Blocked or clogged vents: Prevent proper airflow and cause moisture buildup.

 • Temperature fluctuations: Can lead to condensation forming inside the lens.
-(This symptom usually dispates on its own.)
+(This symptom usually dissipates on its own.)

 If left unaddressed, trapped moisture can lead to: